The Egg Retrieval Experience: What to Expect

 Thankfully, there are ways to finance your journey even with these challenges.

-If you’re pursuing IVF for surrogacy, we’ll protect your budget from hidden costs through our thorough surrogate screening process and transparent fee structure.
+Protect your budget from hidden costs with our Limited-Risk program or pay as you go with our Foundation Program.
 Contact us today to learn more about our different fee programs.

 If you have a low credit score or limited credit history, here are some options for financing IVF with bad credit:

-2. Surrogacy and IVF Loans for Bad Credit Scores
+1. Surrogacy and IVF Loans for Bad Credit

 Several organizations offer grants to help offset IVF costs.
 While grants can be competitive, they’re worth pursuing if you meet the eligibility criteria.
 Here are a few to consider: